A ‘rough guide’ Mating your Bitch

 - Once she has whelped and has recovered with a few hours sleep the real feeding increases kick in and she will need to be fed 5 – 6 times, day and night, with around 150gms of puppy complete per feed.
 If she needs a little fresh/raw mince or meat to help her want to eat such a lot of food then do so.
 She does not need supplements unless directed by a vet.
 Amounts will of course vary according to how many pups she has.
 I am speaking of a bitch with an average litter of between 6 and 9 puppies.
 More pups will require more food, less will require less.

-- Liquid is essential and personally I add a little full fat goats milk (to encourage drinking) to an inch or so of water in a bowl around 8 times a day alongside leaving her normal water bowl down within reach at all times, I also add a good shake of glucose powder each time too for energy.
+- Liquid is essential and personally I add a little full fat goats milk or Nutrolac Puppy Milk powder (to encourage drinking) to an inch or so of warm water in a bowl around 5 times a day, alongside, leaving her normal water bowl down within reach at all times, I also add a good shake of glucose powder each time too for energy.
 Glucose powder is cheap and can be bought in any large supermarket or chemist.
-I use around 3 boxes start to finish with a bitch with pups.
+I use around 4-5 boxes start to finish with a bitch with pups.

 Whelping & General Tips